ciberkleid/metacontroller-spring-boot-starter/README.md

 # metacontroller-spring-boot-starter

-Spring Boot Starter for Metacontroller

-Includes:
+**This library includes:**

 1. Java objects representing input and output for controller implementations that leverage [Metacontroller](https://metacontroller.github.io/metacontroller)
-2. AOT compilation hints for the above Java objects
+2. Ahead of Time (AOT) compilation hints for the above Java objects, to support [native Spring Boot](https://spring.io/blog/2022/09/26/native-support-in-spring-boot-3-0-0-m5) applications

-The following shows how to use this library in your maven project.
-For guidance on how to use it in other types of projects, check the [library home page on JitPack](https://jitpack.io/#ciberkleid/metacontroller-spring-boot-starter).
+**Usage:**

-This library is published to [JitPack maven repo]()
+This library is published to [JitPack maven repo](https://jitpack.io/#ciberkleid/metacontroller-spring-boot-starter).

-### Usage
+Example usage for Maven applications:

-Add the [JitPack repository](https://jitpack.io/#ciberkleid/metacontroller-spring-boot-starter) to your pom.xml file:
+Add the JitPack repository to your pom.xml file.
 ```xml
 	<repositories>
 		<repository>